ahmadiehsan/personal_docs/docs/software/protocols/protocol_rules/resource_naming.md

 A document resource is a singular concept that is akin to an object instance or database record.

 In REST, you can view it as a single resource inside a resource collection.
-A document’s state representation typically includes both fields with values and links to other related resources.
+A document's state representation typically includes both fields with values and links to other related resources.

 Use the "singular" name to denote the document resource archetype.